 - Plain Language Document Outlining Advantages and Limitations of Adaptive Enrichment Designs for Confirmatory Randomized Clinical Trials,

 Demonstrated using Simulation Studies in Stroke, Cardiac Resynchronization Therapy, HIV Treatment, and Alzheimer's Disease

-- Rosenblum, M., Fang, X., and Liu, H. (In Press) Optimal, Two Stage, Adaptive Enrichment Designs for Randomized Trials Using Sparse Linear Programming.
-Journal of the Royal Statistical Society, Series B. Working paper version
+- Rosenblum, M., Fang, X., and Liu, H. (2020) Optimal, Two Stage, Adaptive Enrichment Designs for Randomized Trials Using Sparse Linear Programming.
+Journal of the Royal Statistical Society, Series B.

 - Rosenblum, M., and Hanley, D.F.
 (2017) Topical Review: Adaptive Enrichment Designs for Stroke Clinical Trials.
 Stroke.
 48(6).
 2021–2025.

 Resources on Analysis Methods for Improving Precision and Power by Adjusting for Baseline Variables in Randomized Trials

 - Benkeser, D., Diaz, I., Luedtke, A., Segal, J., Scharfstein, D., and Rosenblum, M. (2020) Improving Precision and Power in Randomized Trials for COVID-19 Treatments Using Covariate Adjustment, for Binary, Ordinal, or Time to Event Outcomes.
 Biometrics.
 This paper was selected to be a discussion paper.